-To hear the whole show, including music, use the play button below.
-To hear separate segments, follow these links:
+To hear the whole show, with all the music, use the play button below.
+For individual segments, follow these links:

 Tom Becker reads a CounterPunch article by Geoffrey MacDonald, "The Revolving Door of Unemployment".
 MacDonald argues against the fallicious logic that tries to solve problems created by economic growth, like stagnating wages and unemployment, with MORE economic growth.